 I am in a weird phase of my life when marriage proposals scare me.
 So does getting rishta-ed at social gatherings.
 And eventually, an irritation creeps up at times, when I’m not ready to accept the reality that the time has come, when the event you talked about as if it was too futuristic, is round the corner, peek a booing at you.
 And at times, I feel I am at that juncture, wherein I would love to share my life happily with a man I see capable of being my soulmate.
 But the very thought of leaving my parents, and settling in another house freaks me out too.
 For it’ll be a major change for a pampered only child like me.
 It is, for every woman, to be frank.

-My Nani once talked of how, she was a rocking bride as she didn’t cry at all.
+My Nani once talked of how as a rocking bride, she didn’t cry at all.
 But after what they call the ‘Pag Phera Rasam’, when the time to go to the “new nest” arrived, did the feeling sink in and needless to say, she was inconsolable.
-She still makes up for her not bauling like a baby at her wedding by doing so at family weddings or a movie scene, even the overtly dramatic ones, I tell you.
+She still makes up for her not bauling like a baby at her wedding by doing so at family weddings or any such movie scene, even the overtly dramatic ones, I tell you.
 She even cried at her son’s wedding, the daughter in law sobbing being the trigger.
 My mother and aunt had to pat her, consoling her with a lame “she’s coming to your place only, don’t you worry.” dialogue.
 Hilarious, right?

 I guess that’ll be me.
 Totally mawkish at my wedding.
 But for now, It’s like I’m hanging nowhere, feeling incomprehensible and foolish.
-Why doesn’t any man fit into my list of an ideal mate, I ponder.
+Is there a man who fits into my list of an ideal mate, I ponder.
 Does that mean I have a list?
 Well, only in my mind; the contents of which I myself am a stranger to.
-For it seems hazy and so like a hideous elf straight from the stories of Enid Blyton, who pitter patters around.
-You can’t see it, but only hear it and feel it, looking at you being perplexed with a sly smile adorning the face, for everyone loves entertainment.
-Even if it’s your own mind and soul, which have been made to confuse you.
-Forever.

 And on top of that, my Ipod playlist is mocking me too.
 I am listening to ‘Unse Mili Nazar’, the classic from the flick Jhuk Gaya Aasmaan.
 I love how the lyrics describe the myriad reactions and feelings of a woman when she stands mesmerized by a man whom she’s encountered briefly.
 It brings me into an “OMG I would love it if it happens to me soon” mode.